codefordurham/dokku-setup/README.md

 docker-machine rm ...
 ```

-Note that this will not remove and DNS entries created by any applications you
+Note that this will not remove any DNS entries created by applications you
 deployed (apart from the one created for the EC2 server itself).
 You will need
 to manually remove those from Route53.